Solitonic Andreev spin qubits from Andreev states in Corbino Josephson junctions: Solitonic Andreev bound states

 The latter observation is not a coincidence.
-In fact, an intriguing interpretation of these states can be found by connecting the SASQ model to the problem of Dirac fermions in two dimensions.
-By expanding around $\varphi=\varphi_0$, we can map $H_\nu^{\sigma\sigma}$ to the 2D Dirac Hamiltonian (i.e. low-energy graphene) with a position-dependent mass term that changes sign at a boundary (a so-called scalar field soliton).
-This is a 2D version of the celebrated Jackiw-Rebbi problem~\cite{Jackiw:PRD76}.
-It admits topological fermion states confined to the boundary by virtue of the opposite valley Chern number on each side.
-In the mapping to the graphene version, $\sigma$ plays the role of spin, $\nu$ becomes valley, $\epsilon_\nu$ is its Dirac point energy, electron/hole is the pseudospin, $(\Delta_0-\Delta_1)/v_F$ is the momentum along the boundary, and $(\varphi-\varphi_0)\Delta_1$ is the position-dependent mass term, with $\varphi_0$ the position of the boundary.
+In fact, an intriguing interpretation of these states can be found by connecting the minimal model to the problem of Dirac fermions in two dimensions.
+By expanding around $\varphi=\varphi_0$, \editE{we get $\Delta(\varphi) \approx (\Delta_0-\Delta_1) + i(\varphi-\varphi_0)\Delta_1 + \mathcal{O}[(\varphi-\varphi_0)^2]$.
+We can then} map $H_\nu^{\sigma\sigma}$ to the 2D Dirac Hamiltonian (i.e., low-energy graphene~\cite{CastroNeto:RMP09}) with a position-dependent mass term \editE{(the second term in the expansion)} that changes sign at a boundary (a so-called scalar field soliton).
+This is a 2D version of the celebrated 1D Jackiw-Rebbi problem~\cite{Jackiw:PRD76}.
+It exhibits topological fermion states confined to the boundary by virtue of the opposite valley Chern number~\cite{Thouless:PRL82,Hasan:RMP10} on each side.
+In the mapping to the 2D graphene version, $\sigma$ plays the role of spin, $\nu$ becomes valley, $\epsilon_\nu$ is a valley-Zeeman term, electron/hole is the pseudospin, $(\Delta_0-\Delta_1)/v_F$ is the momentum along the boundary, and $(\varphi-\varphi_0)\Delta_1$ is the position-dependent mass term, with $\varphi_0$ the position of the boundary.
 The mapping allows us to interpret the $|\Psi_{\nu\sigma} \rangle$ states as solitonic Jackiw-Rebbi solutions, whose existence is topologically dictated by the bulk-boundary correspondence principle, and does not require the small $\varphi-\varphi_0$ expansion used in the argument above.